ledge-framework/jekyll/README.md

 ## LICENSE

-@ 2020 Phodal Huang](https://github.com/phodal).
+@ 2020 [Phodal Huang](https://github.com/phodal).
 This code is distributed under the MIT license.
 See `LICENSE` in this directory.